EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 The `DA78E477AA5E31A7D01AE8F84109FD4BF89E49E8` file is the game file used to launch Banjo Kazooie.

-To make this format easier to use with both Steam ROM Manager and EmulationStation-DE, rename the game file to match the game name.
+To make this format easier to use with both Steam ROM Manager and ES-DE, rename the game file to match the game name.
 Using Banjo Kazooie as an example, rename `DA78E477AA5E31A7D01AE8F84109FD4BF89E49E8` to `Banjo Kazooie`.

 Move the newly renamed `Banjo Kazooie` file to `Emulation/roms/xbox360/roms/xbla`. **Note the second roms folder.**

-Use the `Microsoft Xbox 360 - Xenia - XBLA` parser in Steam ROM Manager or EmulationStation-DE to play your game.
+Use the `Microsoft Xbox 360 - Xenia - XBLA` parser in Steam ROM Manager or ES-DE to play your game.
 You **do not** need any of the additional folders included with the original ROM.
 You may delete these folders.

 #### Xenia Configuration